befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 For all guests, we are offering a shuttle to and from the reception venue.

-4:45 pm - Pickup at the Townplace Suites.
+4:45 pm - Pickup at the TownPlace Suites.
 Please be ready by the front doors of the hotel lobby.

-5:00 pm - Pickup at the Springhill Suites.
+5:00 pm - Pickup at the SpringHill Suites.
 Please note that the shuttle cannot pull into the parking lot due to the overhang.
 Please wait for the shuttle near the entrance to the parking lot.